mlavik1/UnityVolumeRendering/README.md

 <img src="Screenshots/menubar2.png" width="200px">

-Then select the dataset you wish to import.
-Currently only raw datasets are supported (you can add your own importer for other datasets).
+Then select the dataset you wish to import..

 In the next menu you can optionally set the import setting for the raw dataset.
 For the sample files you don't need to change anything.